Saul-Mirone/saul-mirone.github.io/content/blog/how-to-design-a-type-friendly-context/index.md

 ctx2.get(num); // => still 0
 ```

-Now we have built a type friendly context with IoC,
+Now we have built a type friendly context using IoC,
 with slices that can be shared between context,
 but values will be isolated.